 The maximum amount of eligible compensation that may be deferred is 50% (plus an additional 30% of eligible compensation for eligible employees aged 50 or above), subject to certain limits imposed by the Code.
-The Company matches 100% of the participant's contributions up to 4.5% of the participant's eligible compensation for such payroll period.
-The maximum Company matching contribution for a Plan year is \$10,000 for any participant who is a Highly Compensated Employee (as defined in the Plan) and who is eligible to contribute to the Comcast Corporation 2005 Deferred Compensation Plan as of the first day of the Plan year.
+Effective January 1, 2012, a Roth contribution feature was added to the Plan.

+Effective January 1, 2015 the company matching contribution was amended and is equal to 100% of the first 5% of each participant's eligible compensation for such payroll period.